SUGGESTIONS, TIPS, AND GUIDELINES

 THE COMPETITIVE PROCESS

-- Remember that there are many other students applying for the same scholarships.
+- Remember that there are other students applying for the same scholarships.
 It is a detailed process that requires attention to detail to give yourself the best possible advantage.

 - If you were not selected in prior years, re-evaluate your qualifications and application package.
 Be certain that you make academic progress in the next term, earn the highest GPA possible, and make any necessary adjustments in your application process, then reapply the next year.

 - Do not assume that because you have received a scholarship previously, that you will automatically receive another award.
 Some students make the error of assuming that they will not have to be as careful filling out their application package when applying the second or third time around.

 - Be aware that there are new students competing for scholarships.
 You must present a high quality package each year to be awarded another scholarship.

 The endowed scholarship application is located on MyPark in the My Student Financial Tools Section in the previous Fall.
-This form can only be done online.
+This form can only be completed online.
 You will need to be admitted before completing this application.
 The deadline is February 1, but you will want to have your part done by the end of December to give your recommenders a month to do their part.
 Applicants should write a 300 to 500 word autobiography/personal statement (be sure to also let us know about your future plans) in a word document.
 It can be pasted into the application.
 You will also need the e-mail addresses of the two people you want to write recommendations.